GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/user_interface/index.md

   </figcaption>
 </figure>

-See [Emulating pageActions with declarativeContent][docs-emulating-page-actions] for an example on how to disable the action by default and use the declarativeContent API to enable the action on specific sites.

 ## Provide the extension icons

 An extension requires at least one icon to represent it.
-Provide icons in PNG format for the best visual results, although any format supported by WebKit including BMP, GIF, ICO, and JPEG is accepted.
+Provide icons in PNG format for the best visual results, although any raster format supported by Blink including BMP, GIF, ICO, and JPEG is accepted.

 {% Aside 'caution' %}